uk-uod-rse/skillshare-day/index.md

 CB RSE Skill Share
 ===

-*A day of informal hands-on sessions given by people in UoD Life Sciences Discovery Centre.*
+*A day of informal hands-on sessions given by people in UoD Life Sciences' Discovery Centre.*

 - It costs nothing to attend
 - Space in each session is not guaranteed
 - There's no free lunch, or free coffee !

+<div style="text-align: center; border: ridge; border-width: 5px; width: 30%;"> We also recommend you sign up for the <a href="https://www.eventbrite.co.uk/e/bioinformatics-mini-symposium-at-dundee-tickets-55754217365">Bioinformatics Mini-Symposium</a><br/> on the 30th May! </div>

 **31st May - 9am to 5pm (pub after)**